 Loss of Purpose

 For many mothers, raising their children was their purpose in life.
-They focused all their energy, time, and resources into taking care of their families.
+They focused all their energy, time, and resources on taking care of their families.
 Unfortunately, when their children grow up, they may feel like their sense of purpose has vanished, and they are left with little to do.

 It can get worse if you are retiring from the workplace.
 Leaving a job might mean we are suddenly without real goals or directions in life.
 This loss of purpose may cause a lot of stress and anxiety in women who might start to feel like they are living their lives with no real purpose.